Top 10 Most Dangerous Holes on Earth

 2. Darvaza Gas Crater, Turkmenistan

-In the middle of the Karakum Desert, there is a crater about 70 meters across and 30 meters deep, and it has been on fire since 1971.
-Soviet geologists were drilling for natural gas when they hit a cavern.
-The ground collapsed.
-Worried about methane and other poisonous gases escaping, they lit it on fire, assuming it would burn out in a few weeks.
+In the middle of the Karakum Desert, a crater about 70 meters wide and 30 meters deep has been burning since 1971.
+Soviet geologists were drilling for natural gas when they hit a cavern, which caused the ground to collapse.

 3. Xiaozhai Tiankeng, China